-Lateral turbulence can be roughly divided into a mesoscale turbulence associated to eddies which can be solved explicitly if the resolution is sufficient as their underlying physics are included in the primitive equations, and a sub mesoscale turbulence which is never explicitly solved even partially, but always parameterized.
+Lateral turbulence can be roughly divided into a mesoscale turbulence associated with eddies (which can be solved explicitly if the resolution is sufficient since their underlying physics are included in the primitive equations), and a sub mesoscale turbulence which is never explicitly solved even partially, but always parameterized.
 The formulation of lateral eddy fluxes depends on whether the mesoscale is below or above the grid-spacing (i.e. the model is eddy-resolving or not).

-In non-eddy- resolving configurations, the closure is similar to that used for the vertical physics.
+In non-eddy-resolving configurations, the closure is similar to that used for the vertical physics.
 The lateral turbulent fluxes are assumed to depend linearly on the lateral gradients of large-scale quantities.
 The resulting lateral diffusive and dissipative operators are of second order.
-Observations show that lateral mixing induced by mesoscale turbulence tends to be along isoneutral surfaces (or more precisely neutral surfaces, i.e. isoneutral surfaces referenced at the local depth) rather than across them.
-As the slope of isoneutral surfaces is small in the ocean, a common approximation is to assume that the 'lateral' direction is the horizontal, i.e. the lateral mixing is performed along geopotential surfaces.
+Observations show that lateral mixing induced by mesoscale turbulence tends to be along isopycnal surfaces (or more precisely neutral surfaces McDougall [1987]) rather than across them.
+As the slope of neutral surfaces is small in the ocean, a common approximation is to assume that the 'lateral' direction is the horizontal, i.e. the lateral mixing is performed along geopotential surfaces.
 This leads to a geopotential second order operator for lateral subgrid scale physics.
-This assumption can be relaxed: the eddy-induced turbulent fluxes can be better approached by assuming that they depend linearly on the gradients of large-scale quantities computed along isoneutral surfaces.
+This assumption can be relaxed : the eddy-induced turbulent fluxes can be better approached by assuming that they depend linearly on the gradients of large-scale quantities computed along neutral surfaces.
 In such a case, the diffusive operator is an isoneutral second order operator and it has components in the three space directions.
 However, both horizontal and isoneutral operators have no effect on mean (i.e. large scale) potential energy whereas potential energy is a main source of turbulence (through baroclinic instabilities).
 Gent and Mcwilliams [1990] have proposed a parameterization of mesoscale eddy-induced turbulence which associates an eddy-induced velocity to the isoneutral diffusion.
 Its mean effect is to reduce the mean potential energy of the ocean.
 This leads to a formulation of lateral subgrid-scale physics made up of an isoneutral second order operator and an eddy induced advective part.
-In all these lateral diffusive formulations, the specification of the lateral eddy coefficients remains the problematic point as there is no satisfactory formulation of these coefficients as a function of large-scale features.
+In all these lateral diffusive formulations, the specification of the lateral eddy coefficients remains the problematic point as there is no really satisfactory formulation of these coefficients as a function of large-scale features.

 In eddy-resolving configurations, a second order operator can be used, but usually a more scale selective one (biharmonic operator) is preferred as the grid-spacing is usually not small enough compared to the scale of the eddies.
 The role devoted to the subgrid-scale physics is to dissipate the energy that cascades toward the grid scale and thus ensures the stability of the model while not interfering with the solved mesoscale activity.
+Another approach is becoming more and more popular : instead of specifying explicitly a sub-grid scale term in the momentum and tracer time evolution equations, one uses a advective scheme which is diffusive enough to maintain the model stability.
+It must be emphasised that then, all the sub-grid scale physics is in this case include in the formulation of the advection scheme.